Loading...

 Stay Hydrated

-Drink plenty of water before and after consuming cashew butter to aid digestion and support metabolic processes that regulate blood sugar levels.
+Drink water before and after consuming cashew butter to help with digestion and metabolism.

 healthspan-mbl